 In Maine, corporations are organized by filing the Articles of Incorporation.
 Technically speaking, a corporation doesn’t even exist until this form is filed.
 The Articles of Incorporation asks for a variety of information about your business, including:

 Maine corporations can file the Articles of Amendment to make changes to their company.
-But before you dive into the paperwork, it’s helpful to gather the information you need to make your desired changes.
+But before you start on the paperwork, it’s helpful to gather the information you need to make your desired changes.

 The Articles of Amendment requires the following: